 All Kinds of Therapy provides the most comprehensive directory and the essential facts for the different therapeutic programs, schools, and substance abuse treatment options.
 It is a first step in discovering the best residential treatment options for struggling teens or young adults.

-AdvancED is the largest community of education professionals in the world.
+Cognia is the largest community of education professionals in the world.
 They are, “a non-profit, non-partisan organization that conducts rigorous, on-site external reviews of PreK-12 schools and school systems to ensure that all learners realize their full potential.
-While our expertise is grounded in more than a hundred years of work in school accreditation, AdvancED is far from a typical accrediting agency.
+While our expertise is grounded in more than a hundred years of work in school accreditation, Cognia is far from a typical accrediting agency.
 Our goal isn’t to certify that schools are good enough.
 Rather, our commitment is to help schools improve.”

-AdvancedED had this to say about our academic programming at Northwest Passage:
+Cognia had this to say about our academic programming at Northwest Passage:

 “Northwest Passage is an institution whose actions are highly aligned with its mission.
 Staff members consistently display a strong commitment to the overall well-being of students and fellow colleagues as evidenced in student and staff interviews, and in observations across sites.
-Throughout the visit, it was clear to the External Review Team that whole child programming is truly aligned with mission of the organization.
-Each site and the organization as a whole demonstrated a dedication to individualized instruction and providing multiple opportunities for students to express themselves in positive ways and engage in curriculum through cross-content experiences.
+Throughout the visit, it was clear to the External Review Team that whole child programming is truly aligned with the mission of the organization.
+Each site and the organization as a whole demonstrated a dedication to individualized instruction and providing multiple opportunities for students to express themselves in positive ways and engage in the curriculum through cross-content experiences.
 Northwest Passage is consistent in providing engaging programming that is designed to meet individual learner goals.
 It is through their insight and expertise that an educational model is interfaced with a therapeutic model to create programs that teach the whole child.”